 Significant Features of Incentive Awards.
-The following is a description of the significant terms that apply to each type of award issued under the Equity Incentive Plan:
+The following is a description of the significant terms that apply to each type of award issued under the Equity Plan:

-• Options and Stock Appreciation Rights.
+- Options and Stock Appreciation Rights.
 Each option will entitle the holder to purchase a specified number of shares at a specified exercise price.
 Each option agreement will specify whether the option is an "incentive stock option" or "ISO" (within the meaning of Section 422 of the Code) or a nonqualified stock option.
 Each stock appreciation right will entitle the holder to receive, upon exercise, the excess of the fair market value of a share at the time of exercise over the base price of the stock appreciation right multiplied by the specified number of shares as to which the stock appreciation right is being exercised.
-The exercise or base price of each option and stock appreciation right cannot be less than

-100% of the fair market value of a share on the date the award is granted.
+The exercise or base price of each option and stock appreciation right cannot be less than 100% of the fair market value of a share on the date the award is granted.
 The term of any option or stock appreciation right cannot exceed ten years, except for substituted awards and the option or stock appreciation right will vest over a period determined by the committee.
-Each option or stock appreciation right agreement will specify the consequences to the award with respect to a termination of service with us and our affiliates.

-- Restricted Stock and Restricted Stock Units.
-The committee may grant a restricted stock award, which is a grant of actual common shares subject to a risk of forfeiture and restrictions on transfer.
+Each option or stock appreciation right agreement will specify the consequences to the award with respect to a termination of service with us and our affiliates. - Restricted Stock and Restricted Stock Units.
+The Compensation Committee may grant a restricted stock award, which is a grant of actual common shares subject to a risk of forfeiture and restrictions on transfer.
 The committee may also grant an award of restricted stock units, a contractual commitment to deliver shares at a future date.
-The terms and conditions of any restricted stock award or award of restricted stock units will be determined by the committee and such restrictions and limitations may include vesting requirements based upon the achievement of specific performance goals established by the committee with respect to the grant of one or more awards under the Equity Incentive Plan. - Other Stock-Based Awards.
-The committee may grant other types of stock-based awards in such amounts and subject to such terms and conditions as the committee determines.
+The terms and conditions of any restricted stock award or award of restricted stock units will be determined by the committee and such restrictions and limitations may include vesting requirements based upon the achievement of specific performance goals established by the committee with respect to the grant of one or more awards under the Equity Plan. - Other Stock-Based Awards.
+The Compensation Committee may grant other types of stock-based awards in such amounts and subject to such terms and conditions as the committee determines.

 Performance Awards.
 The committee may grant awards of performance shares or performance units to participants in such amounts and upon such terms as the committee shall determine.
-In 2009, our stockholders approved "Free Cash Flow" as the performance criteria and other material terms of performance goals for restricted stock awards intended to qualify as performance-based compensation for purposes of Section 162(m).
+The committee determines the performance goals using one or more of the following measures.